Shame (Uniform album): Music and lyrics

 Shame has been described as industrial noise rock, industrial punk and industrial metal; AllMusic's Paul Simpson thought that the record's sound "snaps between various shades of heavy, electronically charged rock."
 Michael Berdan has listed punk rock acts Crossed Out and Anti Cimex and industrial metal acts Dead World and Spine Wrench as influences on the record, in addition to noise rock and black metal styles.
 Beats Per Minute's Todd Dedman drew comparisons to noise rock acts such as Helmet, Big Black and Cherubs, while likening Berdan's screams to those of David Yow.
 "Life in Remission", which features a rhythm section "similar to black metal", was conceived as a tribute to the works of Darkthrone, namely the records Hate Them (2003) and Sardonic Wrath (2004).
 The track "The Shadow of God's Hand" combines doom metal and thrash metal elements while "Dispatches from the Gutter" draws from "'92-era Ministry."
 The eight-minute closer track, "I Am the Cancer", was noted for its combination of "ambient drones and death metal breakdowns", in addition to its black metal and thrash metal riffs.

 The lyrics on Shame were inspired by Berdan's personal experiences; according to Berdan, the record is about "self reflection and the role many of us have in making a mess of our own lives."
 Berdan has also stated that he was reading the works of Raymond Chandler, James Ellroy and Dashiell Hammett during the recording of the album.
-"Delco" is about his upbringing in Upper Darby, Pennsylvania, while the lyrics of the title track were inspired by Sam Peckinpah's Bring Me the Head of Alfredo Garcia and Will Christopher Baer's Kiss Me, Judas, among other works; one particular line of the latter track was interpolated from a Twilight Zone episode, "The Night of the Meek".
+"Delco" is about his upbringing in Upper Darby Township, Pennsylvania, while the lyrics of the title track were inspired by Sam Peckinpah's Bring Me the Head of Alfredo Garcia and Will Christopher Baer's Kiss Me, Judas, among other works; one particular line of the latter track was interpolated from a Twilight Zone episode, "The Night of the Meek".
 "All We've Ever Wanted" and "This Won't End Well" deal with chronic depression and martyr complex, respectively, while self-destruction is the central topic on "I Am the Cancer".